Chapter 12: Ruling Ourselves

 Even during your life or tenure, ownership does not grant you absolute sovereign dominion over your land.
 Many others have parallel ownerships or jurisdictions over what you think of as your piece of land.
 These include: the forces of nature, plants, insects, animals, society - and perhaps even forces unseen.
 They shift, shape, occupy, use, modify and otherwise impose upon what you think of as your piece of land.

 For example, cats take no notice of garden fences.
 From their point of view, the local territory owned by each cat is defined by different demarcations, namely their odorous spray marks.
-These mark territorial divisions that have no relation to human garden fences.
+These puffs of cat spray mark territorial divisions that have no relation to human garden fences.
 Birds, insects and animals use and demarcate the land according to other completely different criteria and configurations.
 They do not recognise human demarcations.
 Some birds fly across the globe, ignoring national borders and jurisdictions.
 Neither the forces of nature, nor other life-forms, nor even the land itself recognises human ownership of land.

 If a foreign power successfully invades your country, it has no enforceable obligation to recognise your "ownership" of your land.
 Only one entity recognises your "ownership" of your land.
-That is the sovereign state within whose political and military jurisdiction your land lies, and under whose system of law you purchased and registered your ownership.
-The reason this sovereign state has the power to make an ownership agreement with you, on its own terms, is because it first took the land by force from its previous occupiers.
+That is the sovereign State within whose political and military jurisdiction your land lies, and under whose system of law you purchased and registered your ownership.
+The reason this sovereign State has the power to make an ownership agreement with you, on its own terms, is because it first took the land by force from its previous occupiers.
 Within any moral frame of reference, this is not a valid reason for being able to dictate to anybody what they may or may not do with a piece of land - certainly not to the original occupiers from whom they took it.